CodAffection/Flying-Kite-in-CG/README.md

-# Flying Kite in CG
+# Flying Kite in CG.
 Flying Kite in Computer Graphics

 ## Get the Code